I walked home from the city, the saddened world within my mind,

 I stepped into a darkened room through an opened door,

 And breathed the air of emptiness that made me yearn for more,

 I stopped, but why I cannot say, no reason not to stay,

 And who has more than this, I heard my voice to say.

 Torn carpets, shattered cups, some ancient golden locks,

 Night Thoughts on the table, Dante’s Virgil climbing rocks,

 In Hell, while I laid down in bed and read those tales the fairies told,

-Of magic places that cannot be where youth grows never old.
+Of places that can never be, where youth grows never old.

-Such tales of light, to passions dulled is like the dark red wine,
+Such tales of light, to passions dulled are like the dark red wine,